 I love children, people, animals, and look forward to a day when we all truly recognize our "Oneness", living in love, peace and harmony.

 I have a beautiful dog named Wayah, which means eagle in Cherokee.
 She is half wolf and half German Sheppard.
 She has such a great personality that all my guests love her and want to take her home with them.
+Not happening!

 I once took a silent retreat and the motto was "May all beings be happy."
 I like that!